Phenomenal-Cat/PsychToolbar/NTB_Docs/source/NIF-Toolbar.rst

 Installation
 ===================

-The NIF Toolbar can be downloaded from the GitHub repository .
+The NIF Toolbar can be downloaded from the `GitHub repository <https://github.com/Phenomenal-Cat/NIF-Toolbar>`_.
 The computer system should already be configured as outlined in :ref:`SystemInstall`.

 Contents